LukeMathWalker/pavex/docs/getting_started/index.md

 pavex --version
 ```

-If there are no errors, you're good to go!
+If there are no errors, you're ready to [embark on your Pavex journey](learning_paths.md)!